DavidStirling/ImQuick/README.md

 ![image](https://user-images.githubusercontent.com/26802537/117225458-5a0ccd00-ade0-11eb-9d4e-a45b328b5767.png)

-When installed, image files can be loaded into the viewer using the 'ImQuick' option added to the right-click context menu.
+When installed, image files can be loaded into the viewer using the 'ImQuick' option added to the right-click context menu for image files.
 You can also drag images onto an existing ImQuick window, or set the program as the default viewer if you like.
-The UI also has buttons for cycling through open images.
+The UI also has buttons for cycling through images in a directory.

 Pan/Zoom can be performed with the mouse and mousewheel, or the dedicated icons.
 You'll also find icons to view the image at actual size, and to fit the current image to the window.